syedmirhabib/DesignXcel/README.md

 3. Set up the environment variables:

    - Create a .env file in the server directory.
-- Add the necessary environment variables, such as database connection string, JWT secret, and payment gateway API keys.
+   - Add the necessary environment variables, such as the database connection string, JWT secret, and payment gateway API keys.

 4. Start the development server: cd client